 The output of the AC source can be inhibited by the external control or by manual trigger.
 The remote inhibit signal is received from 9-pin male connector on rear panel (see Appendix A).
 The user can set REMOTE INHIBIT on CONF functional list (see 3.6).
-There are four states for the feature of remote inhibit: OFF, LIVE, TRIG and EXCITE.
+There are three states for the feature of remote inhibit: OFF, LIVE, and TRIG.

-OFF : It is to disable the feature of remote inhibit.

-LIVE : The output of the AC source will be disabled if TTL signal is LOW, but will be automatically recovered if TTL signal is HIGH.

-TRIG : The output of the AC source will be disabled if TTL signal is LOW, and will remain the state even TTL signal becomes HIGH.
-The user has to press OUT/QUIT to restart the AC source output.
+- OFF : It is to disable the feature of remote inhibit. - LIVE : The output of the AC source will be disabled if TTL signal is LOW, but will be automatically recovered if TTL signal is HIGH. - TRIG : The output of the AC source will be disabled if TTL signal is LOW, and will remain even TTL signal becomes HIGH.